ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Power Systems Virtual Servers service instances support with Cloud connections
 {: powervs-support-cloud-connections}

 Power Systems Virtual Server supports multiple services under the same account.
-Cloud Connections support only one service to utilize a Cloud connection.
+However, a Cloud connection can be used only by a single service instance.
 If you want a configuration in which multiple service instances are created under same account and the multiple service instances must share a Cloud connection, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## Creating Cloud connections
 {: #create-cloud-connections}